ramseylab/ldnh/README.md

 analyte concentration as the abscissa:

 ![Fig. 6: a calibration dot-plot produced by the LDNH procedure on the example voltammograms shown in Fig. 5](fig6-final-dot-plot.png)

+The LDNH script saves a PDF plot like this dot plot, as one of its two output plots, with the filename suffix `-dot-plot.pdf`.

 # Requirements